Below are some FAQs we think may help you

 Do you have exams?

 Sterling Business College is a vocational training college and all assessments are competency based and designed to reflect workplace practice.
-We use a number of assessment methods to prove competency, such as case studies, group work, oral questioning and report presentations.
+We use a number of assessment methods to prove competency, such as case studies, group work, oral questioning, reports and oral presentations.

-What do I get at the end of my course?
+What papers do I get at the end of my course?

-On course completion, our students receive a Record of Results, and if they successfully complete all the requirements of the course, they will also receive a Certificate, Diploma or Advanced Diploma parchment.
+On course completion, provided that we have your Unique Student Identifier and you have paid all your fees, you will receive a Record of Results, and if you successfully complete all the requirements of the course, you will also receive a Certificate, Diploma or Advanced Diploma parchment.

 A Statement of Attainment is issued which lists all successfully completed subjects for students who have either not studied or not completed a whole qualification.